Frank Winnold Prentice: Later life

 Following the sinking of the Titanic, Prentice returned to the United Kingdom and signed on to serve on the RMS Oceanic on 10 July 1912.
 En route to New York, the Oceanic found Titanics collapsible A lifeboat adrift in the Atlantic and recovered it.
-When the First World War broke out in 1914, Prentice was still serving on Oceanic and was onboard when she was wrecked just ten days into her military service.
+When the First World War broke out in 1914, Prentice was still serving on Oceanic and was on board when she was wrecked just ten days into her military service.
 He subsequently enlisted in the Royal Engineers later transferring to the Royal Tank Corps, becoming a major and earning a Military Cross.

 Following the war, Prentice moved to Bournemouth and married Mabel Riley (1897–1996) in 1919.
 The couple went on to have three children.

 Prentice continued to work at sea during the 1920s, even serving several times on Titanics sister ship RMS Olympic.
 In his later life, Prentice would give many interviews about his Titanic survival for television, newspapers and magazines.
 He was also interviewed for the British documentary Titanic: A Question of Murder in 1982.
-One keepsake he had held from the Titanic disaster and frequently showcased during his interviews, was his pocket watch which had stopped at 2.20 am, shortly after the time that he had hit the water after jumping from the Titanic.
+One keepsake he had held from the Titanic disaster and frequently showcased during his interviews, was his pocket watch which had stopped at 2:20 AM, shortly after the time that he had hit the water after jumping from the Titanic.